Source description last updated: 30 November 2021

 Geographic focus: Africa, Asia, Latin America, Middle East

-Thematic focus: Accountability and Participation, Peace and Security, Growth and Development, Power and Ideas
+Thematic focus: Accountability and Participation, Peace and Security, Globalisation and Development, Global Orders and Foreign Policies

 Methodology: